 - Price per person, either with one llama each or sharing one llama between two people £45 adults, £30 children

-- Llama trek experience based on a minimum of two people
+- Llama trek experience based on a minimum of two adults - £90

-- Trek experiences last from two and a half to three hours
+- Trek experiences last around two and a half hours

 We take our llamas out throughout the year, and can usually accommodate you and your party at short notice.

 'We just wanted to let you know how much we enjoyed our llama trek with Stenness and Brodgar.
 They were wonderful and engaging animals and were a pleasure to be with.
 We both felt that you treated us well and the relaxed manner of our 'experience' really enhanced it.
 It was clear that you have a deep regard and affection for your llamas.
 They are special animals.
 Thank you so much for making our weekend in Herefordshire so lovely.'